SupportEngine/SupportEngineKit/README.md

 - View ticket details and replies
 - Reply to tickets
 - Supports custom fields (no attachments)
-- Works on iOS and macOS
+- Works on iOS, iPadOS and macOS

 ## Usage